-But the question remains, which size is better.
+But the question remains, are bigger fans better?

 Usually, the bigger fans move out the same amount of air as the smaller ones but at a lesser speed.
 Therefore, it’s a tricky question to answer.

 For getting a better view of this subject, we are about to discuss something interesting.
-This article will discuss the 140 mm and 120 mm fans and the significant differences between them that set them apart.
+This article will discuss the 140mm and 120mm fans and the significant differences that set them apart.

-Whatever you do with your CPU, it is inevitable that heat will be generated.
-Be it gaming or everyday tasks, at least something will be produced.
+Whatever you do with your CPU, heat will inevitably generate.
+Be it gaming or everyday tasks, at least something will produce.
 It’s a regular phenomenon.

 That is why a fan with superior airflow is desired.
 But not all fans can give you the same level of airflow.
 There are obviously some discrepancies.

-Therefore, the bottom line is, the 140 mm wins here for better airflow over 120 mm, mainly for its greater exhaust pressure and excellent cooling potential.
+Therefore, the 140mm wins here for better airflow over 120mm, mainly for its greater exhaust pressure and excellent cooling potential.

 The spin speed of a CPU fan is measured in RPM, and it is an essential factor to consider while choosing the right fan for your system.

-The good thing about this fan is that it also helps eliminate any sorts of dust or debris settling down quite quickly than the 140 mm one.
+The good thing about this fan is that it also helps eliminate any sort of dust or debris settling down quite quicker than the 140mm one.

 The noise level really matters.
 You won’t definitely choose something that causes you an irritating experience while gaming or doing tasks.

-If I talk about the 120 mm fans, they take less space and are light in weight.
+If I talk about the 120mm fans, they take up less space and are light in weight.
 Even if you install them in your system, there is a considerable amount of space for use.

 What I like about them is there is a decent space between the screw holes.
 The distance between the holes makes airflow easy so that heat doesn’t settle down around the fans.

-However, for the 140 mm fans, the space between the screw hole isn’t that well adapted.
-As a result, the airflow isn’t constant, which doesn’t make it better than the 120 mm fan in this case.
-This fan is also heavier than the 120 mm, not to mention its bigger size consuming space.
+However, for the 140mm fans, the space between the screw holes isn’t that well adapted.
+As a result, the airflow isn’t constant, which doesn’t make it better than the 120mm fan in this case.
+This fan is also heavier than the 120mm, not to mention its bigger size consuming space.